Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: From Lie supergroups to super Harish-Chandra pairs

 \subsection{Super Harish-Chandra pairs from Lie supergroups}

-{\ } \;\; In this subsection we show how one can naturally associate a significant super Harish-Chandra pair with any Lie supergroup; indeed, this is the natural reason why the very notion of super Harish-Chandra pair was introduced.
-Whatever follows is well-known, for details and proofs the reader can refer to \cite{ccf} or other similar sources.
+{\ } \;\; In this subsection we show how one can naturally associate a significant super Harish-Chandra pair with any Lie supergroup; indeed, this is the reason why the very notion of super Harish-Chandra pair was introduced.
+What follows is well-known, for details and proofs we refer to \cite{ccf}.

 11pt

 \begin{free text} Let $ G $ be a Lie supergroup (of either type: smooth, etc.).
 As it is a supermanifold, from \S \ref{red-submfd} we know that there exists also a reduced submanifold $ G_\zero $ of $ G \, $.
 Taking the functorial point of view, we know that $ \; \cS_{G_\zero} = \cS_G{\big|}_{\alg \bigcap\, \Wsalg} \; $ (cf.\ \S \ref{WB_red-mfd}) and $ \cS_G $ takes values in the subcategory of Lie $ \cA_\zero $--groups, (by Proposition \ref{funct-char_Lie-supergrps}); but then the latter is true for $ \cS_{G_\zero} $ as well, hence --- by Proposition \ref{funct-char_Lie-supergrps} again --- we argue that {\it $ {G_\zero} $ itself is indeed a Lie group\/} (either smooth, etc., like $ G $ is).